 Are there any other areas of friction?
 Is the user likely to have some doubts, hesitations, or questions when they’re performing this task?
 Do we think this flow matches up with what the user would expect?

 Looking back at our example, I can see a few points where we can improve:

 Now your turn!

 Pick an important task from the product you’re working on and try making a user flow for it using the above guide.
+Here are a few tools you could use.
 Let me know how it goes and if you have any questions!

 🙌 Thanks for reading.
 If you’re feeling generous, perhaps share the thread on Twitter: